Air Travel Tax

 If an airline operator is required by Revenue to provide security for payment of ATT and fails to do so, Revenue may then serve a notice on that operator’s groundhandling supplier.
 This notice will state that, as and from a date specified in it, the groundhandling supplier will be liable for ATT on departures on that airline operator’s flights.

-In addition to the monthly payments of ATT, taxpayers will have to furnish a detailed annual return in relation to the tax to the Revenue Commissioners.
-The annual return, for a year must be submitted not later than 23 February of the following year and must give details of the number of persons who travelled on the airline operator’s aircraft, the number of those persons in respect of whom ATT was payable and at what rate, and the number of persons in respect of whom ATT was not payable and the grounds on which it wasn’t payable.
+In addition to the monthly payments of ATT, taxpayers must furnish a detailed annual return in relation to the tax to the Revenue Commissioners.
+The annual return, for a year must be submitted not later than 23 February of the following year and must give details of the number of persons who travelled on the airline operator’s aircraft, the number of those persons in respect of whom ATT was payable, and the number of persons in respect of whom ATT was not payable and the grounds on which it wasn’t payable.

 Airline operators, groundhandling suppliers and airports are required to keep specified records relating to ATT, in accordance with Regulation 15 of the Air Travel Tax Regulations 2009 (S.I.
-No. 134 of 2009) (PDF, 82KB).
+No. 134 of 2009) (PDF, 86KB).
+Regulation 17 provides that records must be retained for 6 years and this will remain applicable after cessation of the tax.

 12. Offences and Penalties